When the garden begins to shut down and take on its melancholy tones this time of year, I often think of my grandmother.

-He reminded me that in addition to leaving flowers to finish out their days in the garden, my grandmother also used to dread the day when the leaves needed to be raked up, preferring them to remain just one more day in the garden.
+He reminded me that in addition to leaving flowers to finish out their days in the garden, my grandmother also used to dread the day when the leaves needed to be raked up.

 After photographing the endless amounts of leaves, my dad and I spent HOURS over the next two days raking and raking and raking until I thought my arms would fall off.

 While I thoroughly enjoyed working in the garden, I won’t deny this was a back-breaking chore.

 We filled my dad’s trailer with mounds of leaves while barely making a dent.

 I’m beginning to see why my grandmother wanted to leave them in the garden just one more day.

 The temperatures dipped down into the low 20’s every morning, and I would bundle up to wander outside with my camera.

 I just love how the traces of frost highlight the shape and texture of the last remaining flowers and leaves.